ssurba/transmission-readynas-legacy-arm/README.md

 ## General notes:

-* Release notes for Transmission you can read on Transmission developers site: https://trac.transmissionbt.com/wiki/Changes.
+* Release notes for Transmission you may find on Transmission developers site: https://trac.transmissionbt.com/wiki/Changes.

 * This package was tested with version 5.3.11 of the RAIDiator firmware.
 It will work with newer versions, I recommend upgrading the firmware to the latest version (5.3.11 to the moment of writing).